786riyaz/Node_JS_Learning/28 Amazon Lex Integration with Node JS/AWS Commands.md

 ## 🧰 **5️⃣ Useful IAM + Lex Policy Template**

-Here’s the JSON we used to grant minimal permissions for your Node.js bot:
+Here's the JSON we used to grant minimal permissions for your Node.js bot:

 ```json
 {